stix26/Webmap/README.md

 # Webmap
-Webmap that can be viewed in your browser
+Webmap made with the instruction of a Udemy course.
+A Webmap that can be viewed in your browser.

 Step 1: (Download Zip)